When your local markets change, your marketing reacts automatically

 Event streaming (Confluent Kafka, AWS EventBridge, Google Pub/Sub, Inngest)

-Webhook-delivery infrastructure (Svix, Hookdeck, Hookrelay)
+Webhook delivery infrastructure (Svix, Hookdeck, Hookrelay)

 Generic delivery reliability (retry, dead-letter, replay).
-Plumbing only; no local-context awareness.
+Plumbing only.
+No local-context awareness.

-iPaaS automation (Zapier, Make, Workato)
+Workflow automation (Zapier, Make, Workato)

-Mobile push-notification platforms (OneSignal, Braze, Iterable, Airship, Leanplum)
+Mobile push notification platforms (OneSignal, Braze, Iterable, Airship, Leanplum)

 What changes when this is an agent skill